coastal-hazards-system/StormSim-Library/README.md

 ![image](https://github.com/Coastal-Hazards-System/StormSim-Library/assets/51959561/df664577-5593-4410-99c1-b967f68ba59f)

-The following figure summarizes the CHS data download process.
+The following figure summarizes the CHS data download process; 1) choose a regional study, 2) apply the **Base Modeling** filter, 3).
 Through CHS, you can choose the most suitable save point for your project.
 When selecting project-forcing data, consider the hazards you want to include (XC vs TC vs both) and the level of fidelity (Peaks vs Timeseries vs both).
 Currently, StormSim only supports base modeling conditions as a forcing input.
 Utilizing CHS data means any analysis will involve the full storm suite for a given regional study.
 The downloaded zip folder must contain Peaks and/or Timeseries files for both models associated with a savepoint (ADCIRC + Wave Model).
 For a more detailed guide on accessing and navigating CHS files/website, visit (https://chs.erdc.dren.mil/Content/documents/CHSQuickGuide.pdf).

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/Coastal-Hazards-System/StormSim-Library/assets/51959561/f8f5a12f-3e75-44bd-a6b5-e7af0845a877">